GamerIndiaOfficial/Guess-The-Number-Game-/README.md

 **Note:**
 - Ensure that the input provided during the game is a valid integer between 1 and 100 to avoid errors.

-**Contributing:**
-- Contributions, improvements, and suggestions are welcome.
-Fork the repository, make your changes, and submit a pull request.

-**License:**
-- This project is licensed under the MIT License.
-See the LICENSE file for details.